isabelleduplessis/nz-phage-genomics/README.md

-# Introduction
+# New Zealand Marine Phage Genomics

-These are the commands used to characterize viral sequences from marine samples near New Zealand.
+These are the commands used to characterize viral sequences from marine samples in the Chatham Rise near the coast of New Zealand.
 The goal of this project is to understand how different temperatures, salinity, nutrient levels, and water depths impact viral genomes.
-This is part of the initial stages of a research project.
+This is part of the initial stages of a research project worked on during my time as a Graduate Research Assistant with the Weitz Group.

 # Methods

 ## Packages Used:

-need to update
+seqkit v2.4.0

+CD-HIT v4.8.1

+CheckV v1.0.1

+BWA v0.7.17

+samtools/1.14-3alo66

+bedtools2/2.30.0-mlxpvg

+Virsorter2

 ## Quality Checking Viral Sequences